 What is the full rubric by which my pitch will be judged?

 What are the most important questions to answer in my pitch?

 The fees for both the program itself and the application process are the very expensive price of $0.

 Are there scholarships to cover travel and housing expenses?

 Yes.
 We want the best teams, not the richest.
 So we can cover some to all of your travel, housing, and food expenses if you can't afford it yourself.
-The financial aid application is due at the same time as your final submission in April (at the end of Phase 3 on the timeline).
+The financial aid application is due at the same time as your final submission (we'll coordinate with you).

 Will applying for scholarships affect my acceptance chances?

 If, in our judgement, you have a particularly awesome company, we'll push hard to work with you whether or not you apply for scholarships.